-ARC allows HDTVs with smart apps such as Netflix to send the audio stream from the TV back to the home theater system by using the same HDMI cable that is already connecting the TV to the home theater.
-Thank s to ARC, additional audio specific cables like COAX or TOSLink are no longer needed.
+ARC allows HDTVs with smart apps such as Netflix to send the audio stream from the TV back to the home theater system by using the same HDMI cable that is already connecting them.
+Thanks to ARC, you do not need additional audio specific cables like coax or TOSLINK.

 HDMI Ethernet Channel (HEC)

 HDMI Ethernet Channel technology combines audio, data and video streams into a single HDMI cable.
 HEC enables IP-based applications over HDMI and provides a bidirectional Ethernet communication.

 High-dynamic-range (HDR) imaging is a technique that captures a greater range of luminosity than a traditional camera, which allows for images with more depth and richer colors.
 HDR video is a relatively new trend that makes colors more vibrant and realistic.
 You can see the difference between HDR and normal video by comparing a scene shot in daylight to one shot with an overcast sky.
 The colors in the daylight scene are brighter and more vivid, while the colors in the overcast scene are duller.

 In PC and console gaming, HDR has become a fixture in recent years with the latest generations of consoles all supporting HDR@4K, including PlayStation 4/5 models, Xbox Series S/X and others.
 Note that you will need to have an HDR-capable display to take advantage of this technology.

 HDMI Standards and Technical Specifications